mattbierner/blog.mattbierner.com/_posts/2016-02-06-the-whole-rainbow.md

 description: "Uploading every color to Instagram"
 series: spamart
 ---
-[@thewholerainbow][wholerainbow] is an Instagram account that posts an image of a new solid color every five minutes, slowly working its way through all 16,777,216 24bit RGB colors.
+[@thewholerainbow][wholerainbow] is an Instagram account that posts an image of a new solid color every five minutes, slowly working its way through all 16,777,216 24bit RGB colors. (**update** - now contining at [@thewholerainbow2][wholerainbow2] since the original mysteriously stopped working)

 {% include image.html file="example.png" %}